sangjinhan/homepage/_posts/2012-12-21-epoll-vs-kqueue.md

 Internally, the epoll implementation in the Linux kernel is not very different from the select()/poll() implementations.
 The only difference is whether it is stateful or not.
 This is because the design goal of them is exactly the same (event multiplexing for sockets/pipes).
 Refer to fs/select.c (for select and poll) and fs/eventpoll.c (for epoll) in the Linux source tree for more information.

-You can also find some initial thoughts of Linux Torvalds on the early version of epoll [here](http://lkml.indiana.edu/hypermail/linux/kernel/0010.3/0003.html).
+You can also find some initial thoughts of Linus Torvalds on the early version of epoll [here](http://lkml.indiana.edu/hypermail/linux/kernel/0010.3/0003.html).

 ## kqueue in FreeBSD